 Year 7 Impro Ensemble

 Year 7 Impro Ensemble runs one afternoon every week and is open to all Year 7 boys.
-In this ensemble, boys learn the fundamental skills of performance and improvisation through Theatresports games and scene work.
+In this ensemble, boys learn the fundamental skills of performance and improvisation through Theatresports games and Long Form Improvisation formats.
 This is a great way for Year 7 boys to make new friends as well as develop their interest, passion, skills and confidence in performance.
 Boys have the opportunity to work with older student coaches and to audition for the College’s Junior Theatresports Team to compete at the Impro Australia School’s Challenge.

 Boys in Years 7 and 8 have the opportunity to audition for the Junior Production.
-This play, held in Term 4, will include a cast and crew of boys across both year groups.
-Most recently, our youngest thespians have starred in productions of the plays seen most often on the Newington stage in Stages of the Past: A Year with Frog and Toad, Julius Caesar and Rinse the Blood Off My Toga and prior to that in Shakespeare Shorts, shortened versions of two of Shakespeare’s classics, Macbeth and Romeo and Juliet and Mobile Phone Show.
+This play, held in Term 4, will include a cast and crew of boys across both year groups and is performed in our wonderful Drama Theatre in the Duckmanton Drama Centre.
+Most recently, our youngest thespians have starred in productions such as Where in the World is Frank Sparrow?, Shakespeare Shorts and Mobile Phone Show.

 No matter what year you’re in or what form of drama you’re taking part in, there’s always this profound sense of achievement after being in a show with people you’ve worked with for so long.